-Providence Station: The Francis and Gaspee Street corridors would be designated as Transit Emphasis Corridors, providing frequent, regular headways between Kennedy Plaza and the Station.
+Providence Station: The Francis/Gaspee Street corridor would be designated as a Transit Emphasis Corridor, providing frequent, regular headways between Kennedy Plaza and the Station.
 RIPTA is also working with RIDOT on physical improvements to the Station area and with the City of Providence and other stakeholders to improve connections between Kennedy Plaza and the Station.
-In addition, Route 6 Prairie/Zoo would be rerouted and extended to connect Upper South Providence, the Jewelry District and the train station.